kkiviat/of-bioreactors/README.md

 wmake
 ```

 To use the docker image, run a command like this.
 This mounts the OpenFOAM directory under `/data` in the container, sets the user id to the current id to ensure access to the files, and sets the working directory to `/data`.
+Here `<path_to_OpenFOAM_dir>` refers to the OpenFOAM directory that is the parent of `openfoam-10/run/of-bioreactors`.

 ```sh
 docker container run -ti --shm-size=1024M --rm -u $(id -u):$(id -g) -v <path_to_OpenFOAM_dir>:/data:z -w /data kkiviat/openfoam:10 bash